microsoft/onnxruntime/BUILD.md

 #### Build Instructions
 ##### Windows
 ```
-build.bat --config RelWithDebInfo --use_openvino <hardware_option>
+.\build.bat --config RelWithDebInfo --use_openvino <hardware_option>
 ```
-*Note: The default Windows CMake Generator is Visual Studio 2017, but you can also use the newer Visual Studio 2019 by passing `--cmake_generator "Visual Studio 16 2019"` to build.bat.*
+*Note: The default Windows CMake Generator is Visual Studio 2017, but you can also use the newer Visual Studio 2019 by passing `--cmake_generator "Visual Studio 16 2019"` to `.\build.bat`*

 ##### Linux
 ```